Bringing a Celebration of Celtic Culture Back to Myrtle Beach

 For the past few years, the Saltwater Highland Games were a hugely popular festival held annually every March in Myrtle Beach.
-But this year, the organizers chose not to host the event.
+This year, the organizers chose not to host the event.
 That’s when N.S.
-Promotions & Events stepped up to the plate, and from the ashes of old memories decided to create something new—the Coastal Highland Games.
+Promotions & Events stepped up to the plate, and from the ashes of old memories decided to create something new— The Coastal Highland Games.

 “As a team, N.S.
 Promos has always loved the event,” says PJ.
 “We saw the opportunity to reintroduce this festival to Myrtle Beach once we heard that the former organizers no longer had plans to continue the event.”

 The Highland Games originated in Scotland in the 800s, when people held competitions of might to see who was strong enough to be the head of the clan.
 It was also a way for clan leaders to compete for the title of most powerful clan.

 A clan is a large family group related by blood and marriage, but other members joined for protection or survival; others because they supported a leader in the clan and wanted to stand behind him.
 Clans had their own laws and customs, and were tightly bound together by their loyalty and pride.